About ADC Drums

-ADC Drums started out by the boss, Andy Dwyer, back in 1993.
+ADC Drums was started by the boss, Andy Dwyer, back in 1993.
 After a few years of retail experience under his belt, including stints at Hessys and Rushworths Music Store in Liverpool city centre, he decided to go it alone.

 With a limited budget and a stroke of luck with shop premises, he started out trading from Seel St in Liverpool, until the 2008 ‘European Capital Of Culture’ redevelopment scheme forced the shop to find a new location in 2004.
 Relocating at the former premises of the iconic ACME Drum Co at number 19 Cheapside, ADC Drums have survived through some stormy economic trading times.
 Our ‘boom & bust’ recession economy and the onslaught of internet shopping have proved challenging for every type of traditional High Street shopping outlet – not just music retail.
 ADC Drums actually hold the little-known accolade of being the first drum retailer to open an eBay shop, embracing the internet age when we were still accessing the World Wide Web on 56 kbps dialup.
 Fast forward a few years and ADC Drums do most of their trading online, reaching out to all areas of the UK and into Europe.
 They are particularly well known in the European vintage drum community for supplying vintage American drums.